New German government to focus on enhanced mobility and transport concepts | DW | 23.09.2021

 Bringing back abandoned regional railway lines in rural areas is expected to increase the number of train passengers

-By improving the railroad system and having further CO2 reductions in mind, the Green Party also hopes to put an end to all domestic flights and do away with subsidies for smaller regional airports.
+By improving the railroad system and having further carbon dioxide reductions in mind, the Green Party also hopes to put an end to all domestic flights and do away with subsidies for smaller regional airports.

 In the next legislative period, local authorities are expected to be given a greater say in developing innovative traffic concepts fitting the needs of communities on the ground.

-Funding for all these enhanced mobility measures will continue to come from tax revenues, various EU sources and the domestic truck toll.
+Funding for all these enhanced mobility measures is expected to continue to come from tax revenues, various EU sources and the domestic truck toll.

 In the end, all German mainstream parties agree that the transport sector needs an overhaul and that massive investments are required to get the job done.